mohajeranilab/SemiAutoAnnotator/README.md

 This annotation labeler uses the concept of active learning and transfer learning to improve the efficiency of the annotation process.
 The user will start annotating images and will be assisted by a model that provides suggested annotations.
 After significant annotations are made, the user can then be prompted to retrain the assisting model to improve its performance.
 Each retraining session uses the current model as a base, incorporating its pre-trained weights as a starting point for the retraining.
 This iterative approach significantly reduces the time required for manual annotation by continuously refining the model's accuracy.

+If a model is selected, the annotation labeler also enhances efficiency by sorting images based on detection confidence, clustering them, and selecting diverse clusters.
+Using convex hulls, it identifies the most diverse and optimal data for annotation, ensuring a diverse and optimal dataset for retraining.
+This preprocessing step further refines the model's accuracy and reduces manual annotation time by focusing on the most informative samples.

 ## Installation
 1. Clone the repository: